Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You have Advantage on Constitution saving throws that you make to maintain your Concentration.

 **Reactive Spell**
-When a creature provokes an Opportunity Attack from you by leaving your reach, you can take a Reaction to cast a spell at the creature, rather than making an Opportunity Attack.
+When a creature provokes an Opportunity Attack from you by leaving your reach, you can take a **:rsc-r: Reaction**{ .rsc } to cast a spell at the creature, rather than making an Opportunity Attack.
 The spell must have a casting time of one action and must target only that creature.

 **Somatic Components**
 You can perform the Somatic components of spells even when you have weapons or a Shield in one or both hands.